brandynlucca/AcousticScattering.jl/docs/src/tutorials/fish.md

 ![Coupled and isolated strengths and phases over frequency, incidence and observation.](fish_comparison.png)

 Each sweep stores `amplitudes`, `target_strength` and `labels`.
-Rows are samples;
-columns are coupled, isolated flesh, isolated bladder and coherent sum.
+Rows are samples, while columns are coupled, isolated flesh, isolated bladder and coherent sum.
 Single-model sweeps instead contain vectors.
 Plot saved results with `plot(spectrum; quantity=:phase)` or `:target_strength`, `:magnitude`, `:real` or `:imag` without solving again.

 The mesh-based incidence sweep assembles and factorizes each fixed-frequency system once for all angles.
-It samples the coupled and isolated systems separately to limit matrix storage; only the resulting amplitudes and strengths are retained.
+It samples the coupled and isolated systems separately to limit matrix storage.
+Only the resulting amplitudes and strengths are retained.

 Frequency and incidence sweeps measure backscatter, opposite each incident direction.
 Incidence polar angles are measured from `+x` with azimuth zero.
 The observation cut holds incidence along `+y` and sweeps the `xy` plane from `+x` toward `+y`: 90° is forward and 270° backward.

-Amplitudes are metres for a unit incident plane wave, using a common origin and `exp(-im*omega*t)`.
-Phase is wrapped to `[-pi,pi]`; endpoint jumps are wrapping.
+Amplitudes are meters for a unit incident plane wave, using a common origin and `exp(-im*omega*t)`.
+Phase is wrapped to `[-pi,pi]` while endpoint jumps are wrapping.
 Use `angle(a/b)` for a phase difference between amplitudes.

 ## Check numerical convergence

 For the 500 Hz gas-inclusion case, check the transmission solution with independent mesh and quadrature refinements:

 ```julia
 low = bem(surfaces, materials, 2pi * 500 / sound_speed; parents = [0, 1])